Wide Reads

 In Today's Words:

-"If, notwithstanding, we are often differently affected, it is not always from any difference of constitution, but from the different degrees of attention, which our different habits of life allow us to give easily to the several parts of those complex objects."
+"If, notwithstanding, we are often differently affected, it arises either from the different degrees of attention, which our different habits of life allow us to give easily to the several parts of those complex objects, or from the different degrees of natural acuteness in the faculty of the mind to which they are addressed."

 — Narrator